Skip to content

 3. Deploy application code that works with the reverted schema

-For production, always plan your rollback before applying a risky migration.
+For production, always plan the rollback before applying a risky migration.